YugabyteDB-Samples/market-orders-app-nodejs/README.md

 # Market Orders Steaming to YugabyteDB on Node.js
 This application subscribes to the [PubNub Market Orders Stream](https://www.pubnub.com/developers/realtime-data-streams/financial-securities-market-orders/) via Node.js client and stores the market trades in YugabyteDB.

+Check [this blog post](https://www.yugabyte.com/blog/building-simple-application-yugabytedb-prisma/) for a quick app overview.

 ## Run using YugabyteDB Managed
 1. [Sign up for YugabyteDB Managed](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-quickstart/) and create a free cluster.
 Additionally, follow this [guide](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-add-ip/#download-your-cluster-certificate) to download your cluster CA certificate and set up your cluster IP allow list.